AntonLueders/FACF-based_NC_Algorithm/README.md

 - *dt:* Length of a simulation step in units of the Brownian time
 - *r_v:* Radius for the Verlet lists
 - *L:* Box length of the simulation box
+- *force:* Magnitude of the force that drives the system out-of-equilibrium

  <a id="Data"></a>
 # How to interprete the generated data